-For a detailed outline of the District's Bus Route and Hazard Evaluation Form refer to Appendix A.
+For a detailed outline of the District's guidelines and processes for assessing hazardous walking refer to Appendix A.

 Adult Crossing Guard Program

 An adult crossing guard is an adult person employed to supervise and expedite the crossing of school children at complex, hazardous or congested crossing locations.
 A discussion regarding the review of an Adult Crossing Guard Program is first initiated through the assistant superintendent.
 For a detailed outline of the District's procedures for training Adult Crossing Guards refer to Appendix B.